 Apply a liquid rubber coating over the affected area to seal any leaks and prevent further corrosion.

-How To Seal a Metal Mobile Home Roof?
+How To Seal a Metal Roof for Mobile Home ?

-Sealing your metal mobile home roof is essential to prevent leaks and extend its lifespan.
+Sealing your metal roof for mobile home is essential to prevent leaks and extend its lifespan.
 Here are some steps you can follow:

 Clean the surface of your metal roof thoroughly using a pressure washer or hose.